abstractLang/abstract/Website/docs/intro.md

 ### Controll

-Abstract is made to be a high-level language that allows the user to acess the lower softwer levels possible by the targeting platform. it is made by features like:
+Abstract is made to be a high-level language that allows the user to acess the lower levels possible by the targeting platform. it is made by features like:

 - Inline assembly;
 - Explicit compatibility with other languages and libraries;